tinntbg/auto-power-off-klipper/README.md

 # Description
 This is just a guide on how to configure automatic power off for a klipper 3d printer after a print has finished and the bed and toolhead are cooled.
-I was wasn't able to find a guide for this, so I decided to write one.
+I couldn’t find a guide for this, so I decided to write one.

 To start with you would need to add a switch to your printer power.
 I'm using a Tasmota device, but you can use any device that you have.
-Here is a current list of avalalbe integrations for moonraker - gpio, klipper_device, rf, tplink_smartplug, tasmota, shelly, homeseer, homeassistant, loxonev1, smartthings, or mqtt.
+Here is a current list of available integrations for moonraker - gpio, klipper_device, rf, tplink_smartplug, tasmota, shelly, homeseer, homeassistant, loxonev1, smartthings, or mqtt.
 [Moonraker documentation](https://moonraker.readthedocs.io/en/latest/configuration/#power)

 # Moonraker configuration
 First you would need to start by updating your moonraker configuration and adding this to the end of the file for a tasmota device, check moonraker documentation for configuring other options: